abhg86/Ludii_Contextual_RL/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
+    ├──games               <- List of games to produce data on
+    |   └── games.txt
+    |
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │